hpc-io/prov-io/README.md

 [PROV-IO+: A Cross-Platform Provenance Framework for Scientific Data on HPC Systems](https://arxiv.org/abs/2308.00891) (preprint)<br />

 ## Setup
-The easiest way of trying out PROV-IO is through Docker container.
+The easiest way of trying out PROV-IO is through ```docker```.
 PROV-IO Docker image is available now at [rzhan/prov-io](https://hub.docker.com/repository/docker/rzhan/prov-io).
-It uses Debian 11 as the base image and has Python 3.9 installed.
-Download the basic PROV-IO Docker image with:
+The PROV-IO ```docker``` image is based on Debian 11 with Python 3.9 installed.
+Download the basic PROV-IO Docker image by:
 ```
 docker pull rzhan/prov-io:1.0
 ```
 We also publish the Docker image of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) instrumented with PROV-IO as an example.
-Download the instrumented Megatron-LM docker image with:
+Download the instrumented Megatron-LM docker image by:
 ```
 docker pull rzhan/prov-io:megatron-lm
 ```